 You can do this in your laundry sink, or outside with a hose.

 Rinse until the water is fairly clear, it doesn’t need to be perfect.

 This is the bit you’ve been waiting for – now you can untie and see what you’ve created!

-Keep your item fairly flat.
+Keep your item unwound.
 You still have loose dye, so try not to scrunch dark areas against lighter ones – I’ve found there’s not a high chance of colour transfer, but it pays to be careful.

 3. Rinse your tie-dye in HOT water

-Switch your water to just hot (if you’ve been hosing outside you’ll need to go in).
+Switch your water to just hot (if you’ve been hosing outside you’ll need to go inside).

 Rinse until the water is nearly clear, again.

 You’ll be surprised how much more dye comes out.